Subchapter A. GENERAL PROVISIONS

 (i) A device containing an initiating or primary explosive that is used for initiating detonation of explosives.

-Flyrock—Overburden, stone, clay or other material ejected from the blast area by the force of a blast.
+Flyrock—Overburden, stone, clay or other material cast from the blast site through the air or along the ground, by the force of a blast, and which travels to one of the following areas:

 Indoor magazine—A magazine located entirely within a secure intrusion-resistant and theft-resistant building which is primarily used for commercial or industrial purposes.